Photo by Wildeside / Shutterstock.com

 Other tips for protecting your home from flood damage include:

 - Consider optional flood insurance.
 You may want flood insurance even if it’s not required.
-After all, more than 20 percent of claims for flood damage compensation come from properties outside high-risk flood areas, FloodSmart.gov says.
+After all, more than 20 percent of claims for flood damage compensation come from properties outside high-risk flood areas, according to FloodSmart.gov.

 - Look into renters flood insurance.
 Your landlord’s insurance for your rental home won’t cover the loss of your possessions.
 FloodSmart.gov also explains flood insurance for renters.

 - Correct the flood map.
-If you think the flood map has an error, ask FEMA for a letter of map change.
+If you think FEMA’s flood map has an error, ask FEMA for a letter of map change.

 - Check building ordinance coverage.
 CNBC points out that your homeowners policy may pay to rebuild your home after a storm but not cover the cost of meeting upgraded building requirements.
 When you shop, look for policies with building ordinance coverage or purchase a separate rider.